IHE/HIE-Whitepaper/README.md

 support of this task, see Section 4.

-Further detail regarding deployment of an XDS Affinity Domain may be found in the “Template for XDS Affinity Domain Deployment Planning” IHE ITI White Paper \[see endnote i\].
+Further detail regarding deployment of an XDS Affinity Domain may be found in the [Template for XDS Affinity Domain Deployment Planning IHE ITI White Paper](#further-reading).

 XDS is commonly deployed in an integrated environment which makes use of many IHE profiles working together to enable all aspects of a Document